lukelbd/vim-tags/README.md

 IDE tools
 =========

-This repo stores several IDE tools for refactoring code cleanly and easily, and for jumping between syntactically-meaningful parts of your code.
+Vim plugin offering several IDE tools for refactoring code cleanly and easily, and for jumping between syntactically-meaningful parts of your code.
 It relies on [vim-repeat](https://github.com/tpope/vim-repeat) and the [exuberant ctags](http://ctags.sourceforge.net/)